NiziL/Smart-Fridge-Kata/README.md

 We want to introduce two new types with the following rules

+- type `egg`, freshness decrease by 3% per day
 - type `fruit`, freshness decreases by 5% per day while it is greater than 25%, and then decrease by 15% per day
-- type `egg`, freshness decreases by 15% per day during 5 days, and then decrease by 1% per day